We’ve pulled together a bunch of information that hopefully covers all you need to know about playing for us including:

 KJHC coaches and managers are not permitted to unilaterally cancel a game – if the weather is in doubt, go to the ground and the coaches/turf duty team will decide whether the conditions are safe to play in.
 If a team is contacted by another club regarding cancelling or making a change to a game, the team should refer this to the Club Convenor.

-After two years of planning and cancelling prize giving due to COVID we have made the decision not to host one this year and instead we will provide certificates, trophies (year 7 & 8), and medals (year 3 & 4) and encourage each team to plan their own end of season celebration.
+We don’t hold a club prize giving however, we provide certificates, trophies (year 7 & 8), and medals (year 3 & 4) and encourage each team to plan their own end of season celebration.